archkata2021t17/sysops-squad/2. Solution/MinimumViableProduct.md

 # Minimum Viable Product

-If the client's situation doesn't permit to full-blown upgrade (from the cost or development time perspective), it can go with a Minimum Viable Product (MVP).
+If the client's situation doesn't permit to full-blown upgrade (from the cost or development time perspective), we can go with a Minimum Viable Product (MVP).

 Here is how it will be if the client is willing to take this approach.